STAT545-UBC/STAT545-UBC-original-website/hw00_homework-guidelines.md

   * Create a `README.md` in the homework's subdirectory to serve as the landing page for your submission.
 Whenever anyone visits this subdirectory of your repo, this will be automatically rendered nicely!
 In particular, hyperlinks will work.
   * With this `README.md` file, create annotated links to the documents TAs and profs will need to access.
 Such as:
     - Your main R markdown document.
-    - The intermediate Markdown product that comes from knitting your main R markdown document.
+    - The Markdown product that comes from knitting your main R markdown document.
 Remember GitHub will render this into pseudo-HTML automagically.
 Remember the figures in `figures/` need to be available in the repo in order appear here.
-    - The final pretty HTML report.
-Read instructions below on how access the pretty, not the ugly source.

 If you want to see an example of a `README.md` that links to and explains a bunch of files in the same repo + subdirectory, you can look at [this example](https://github.com/jennybc/STAT545A/tree/master/hw06_scaffolds/02_rAndMake) from STAT 545A 2013.